kwunchoy/Kwidder/README.md

 3. Domain and App Targeting
 Allow line items to target specific site domains, app bundles, publishers, or placement IDs.

-4. Geo Targeting
-Support country, region, city, and ZIP targeting using the device geo object.

-5. Device Targeting
-Let line items target mobile, desktop, CTV, operating systems, and browser families.

-6. Deal-Aware Bidding
+4. Deal-Aware Bidding
 Support PMP deal prioritization, preferred pricing, and deal-specific creatives.

-7. Creative Library
+5. Creative Library
 Manage multiple banner and video creatives per line item and choose the best creative dynamically.

-8. Frequency Capping
+6. Frequency Capping
 Limit how often the same user sees a campaign by using IDs like `user.id`, `buyeruid`, or `eids`.

-9. Win Notification and Impression Tracking
+7. Win Notification and Impression Tracking
 Add endpoints for `nurl`, impression logging, click tracking, and billing event capture.

-10. Analytics Dashboard
+8. Analytics Dashboard
 Show bid rate, no-bid reasons, win rate, spend, and per-line-item performance in the UI.